 The varied forms of Halloween and it’s scary and not so scary attires

-Each year, on every night, people come together and paint the town red, black, blue, white, pink and even violet and ghoulishly dull maroon colors in their celebration of this cheerful fest.
+Each year, on every night, people come together and paint the town red, black, blue, white, pink and even violet and ghoulishly dull maroon colours in their celebration of this cheerful fest.
 Bordering on popular symbols as seen from the prism of popular culture, movies, history and mythology, boys and girls, kids and parents, the nastiest dumb-wits and the most pretentious non conformists party in hip style and celebrate in great verve the spirit of Halloween, quite ‘literally’.

 From body piercings, to body painting, to sporting uniquely crafted and conceived attires to the most hunky dory tribal uniforms that construct a crazy bordering on fiendish style, Halloween certainly ensures that amidst tons of liquor, smoke, haze, discussions, diatribes, noise and music – individuals come together to mix up and engage in a harmonious affair.